 What Is a Hedge Fund?

 A hedge fund is an investment structure that is typically set up as a limited partnership or a limited liability company (LLC).
 Hedge funds are similar to mutual funds in that they are pooled investments.
 However, hedge funds tend to hold alternative securities, like real estate or currencies, and often employ complex investment techniques like leverage and short-selling.
-They tend to be less popular with everyday investors than mutual funds.
+They tend to be less popular than mutual funds with everyday investors.

 Why Start a Hedge Fund?